How To Price Your Rental Property

 Option 5: Professional Photography

-Professional photographers are dime a dozen so stop shooting photos with your iPhone and hire a professional to come to take 25 photos of your property.
-You can also take a video and edit it if you have time giving prospective renters a chance to see the inside.
+Professional photographers are a dime a dozen so stop shooting photos with your iPhone and hire a professional to take 25 photos of your property.
+You can also take a video and edit it if you have time, giving prospective renters a chance to see the inside.

 Option 6: Facebook Boost Marketing.

 Struggling to rent your home in Salt Lake City?
-Give us a call and we can give you more details and strategize for free.
+Call us, and we can give you more details and strategize for free.